 Variables used in the WIID

 id Identifier

 country Country or area

 c3 3-digit country code in ISO 3166-1 alpha-3 format

 c2 2-digit country code in ISO 3166-1 alpha-2 format

 year Year.
-Note that when a survey continues for more than a year, the year when it is finished is considered

-gini Gini coefficient as reported by the source (in most cases based on microdata, in some older observations estimates derive from grouped data)

-gem1 GE(-1)
+This typically refers to the survey year.

+gini Gini coefficient

 ge0 GE(0), MLD, M-Theil

 ge1 GE(1), T-Theil

-ge2 GE(2), 1⁄2 CV
+ge2 GE(2), 1⁄2 CV 2

 a025 Atkinson (0.25)

 a050 Atkinson (0.50)

 a075 Atkinson (0.75)

 a1 Atkinson (1)

-a2 Atkinson (2)

 palma Palma ratio - the share of the top 10% divided by the share of the bottom 40%

 ratio_top20bottom20 The share of the top 20% divided by the share of the bottom 20%

 bottom40 Bottom 40%, share of the total.
 Evolution of this measure over time is one of the indicators of the Sustainable Development Goals.

 q1-q5 Quintile group shares of resource

 d1-d10 Decile group shares of resource

 bottom5 and top5 Bottom five and top 5% group shares of resource

 resource Resource concept

 resource_detailed Detailed resource concept

 scale Equivalence scale

 scale_detailed Detailed equivalence scale

 sharing_unit Income sharing unit/statistical unit

 reference_unit Unit of analysis, indicates whether the data has been weighted with a person or a household weight

 areacovr Area coverage.
 The land area which was included in the original sample surveys etc.

 areacovr_detailed Detailed area coverage

-popcovr

-Population coverage.
-The population covered in the sample surveys in the land area (all, rural, urban etc.) which was included popcovr\detailed region\un region\un\sub
+popcovr Population coverage.
+The population covered in the sample surveys in the land area (all, rural, urban etc.) which was included

-Detailed population coverage, including age coverage information in certain cases region\wb
+popcovr_detailed Detailed population coverage, including age coverage information in certain cases

-Regional grouping based on United Nations geoscheme
+region_un Regional grouping based on United Nations geoscheme

-Sub-regional grouping based on United Nations geoscheme

-Regional grouping based on World Bank classification

-eu

-oecd

-Current EU member state

-oeca

-Current OECD member state

-incomegroup

-World Bank classification by country income

-mean

-Survey mean given with the same underlying definitions as the Gini coefficient and the share data median currency is in 2011 US dollar per month, with purchasing power parity applied on it.
+region_un_sub Sub-regional grouping based on United Nations geoscheme region_wb Regional grouping based on World Bank classification eu Current EU member state oecd Current OECD member state incomegroup World Bank classification by country income mean Survey mean given with the same underlying definitions as the Gini coefficient and the share data median Survey median given with the same underlying definitions as the Gini coefficient and the share data currency Currency for the mean and median values.
+If the reference is US\$2011PPP it means that the currency is in 2011 US dollar per month, with purchasing power parity applied on it.

-Survey median given with the same underlying definitions as the Gini coefficient and the share data reference\period exchangerate

-Currency for the mean and median values.
-If the reference is US\$2011PPP it means that the currency mean\usd

-Time period for measuring mean and median values

-Conversion rate from local currency units (LCU) to United States Dollars (USD)
+reference_period Time period for measuring mean and median values exchangerate Conversion rate from local currency units (LCU) to United States Dollars (USD)

-Mean measure in United States Dollar (USD)
+mean_usd Mean measure in United States Dollar (USD)